4nir/499_anirkkau/README.md

 3) General Notes:

- - Monitor only partially works - running it will notify you if the last chirp is from someone you follow.
-I will have to set up a loop so it calls periodically while still allowing concurrent users.
+ - Running monitor will notify you if the last chirp is from someone you follow, and displays a feed of new chirps from everyone you follow
  - If you don't see output in the command_line window, you might find responses in the other two servers.